mini-bomba/StreamChatMod/README.md

 If you selected a channel in the configuration section, you can use `/tc <message>` to send any message from in-game to your selected stream chat.

 You can delete a message (if you have permissions to do so) by clicking on it in-game and sending the suggested command.
-Note that the message will stay visible in-game; use F3+D to clear your in-game chat.
+Since commit 0e6601e3 deleted messages are also deleted from minecraft's chat.

 All Twitch related configuration commands can be viewed by running `/twitch help`.